uframer/Devguide/flow_lidar_setup.md

 ![](images/flow/flow_focus_book.png)

-*Figure: Use a text book to focus the flow camera at the height you want to fly, typically 1-3 meters.
+*图: Use a text book to focus the flow camera at the height you want to fly, typically 1-3 meters.
 Above 3 meters the camera should be focused at infinity and work for all higher altitudes.*

 ![](images/flow/flow_focusing.png)

-*Figure: The px4flow interface in QGroundControl that can be used for focusing the camera*
+*图: The px4flow interface in QGroundControl that can be used for focusing the camera*

-### Sensor Parameters
+### 传感器参数

 All the parameters can be changed in QGroundControl
 * SENS_EN_LL40LS